cardfaux/ThreeJS-Prismic-Express-and-Webpack-Template/readme.md

 ## after running npm install, make a .env file and copy .env.example into it and provide the fields.

-## NPM RUN START will start the webpack dev server and the Express server
+## NPM RUN DEV will start the webpack dev server and the Express server

 ## The webpack dev server runs on port 3000